We’re all Irish on St. Patrick’s Day.

 I inherited red hair and freckles from my namesake, Grandma Maxine.
 She was a beautiful Scottish Irish woman.
 I miss her amazingly big heart, contagious laugh and delicious family meals.

-In honor of grandma, at Huckleberry Hill, we are celebrating our Irish roots with this simple and hearty stew.
+In honor of Grandma Maxine, at Huckleberry Hill, we are celebrating our Irish roots with this simple and hearty stew.

 What family traditions do you keep?
 Feel free to share recipes and ideas.
 I can be reached at email@example.com.
 As always, follow your dreams.
 XOXO from the Pacific Coast of California.
 Huckleberry Hugs, Maxine (A.K.A.
 “Molly”)

-Here’s a Huckleberry Hill tip: I order Clover San Francisco Sourdough bread from the Boudin ‘bread of the month club.”
+Here’s a Huckleberry Hill tip: During the month of March I order clover shaped San Francisco Sourdough bread from the Boudin ‘bread of the month club.”
 Next month (April) is bunny shaped sourdough.
 Adorable!
-Sliced sourdough is perfect to sop up the juices from this amazingly delicious stew.
+Sliced sourdough is perfect to ‘sop up the juices’ from this amazingly delicious stew.

 -Simply Yummy Irish Guinness Stew-